 This closet….
 You thought the bedroom was made for Kings and Queens?!
 Just look at this closet!!
 It has 72 feet of hanging space and more than double that in shelving space!

 Originally, the master bath didn’t allow for the space that I envisioned and it was about as small as a children’s bathroom is.
-We decided to expand the space into the original wardrobe room and storage space.
+My guys decided to expand the space into the original wardrobe room and storage space.
 We created a functional area with double vanities, a killer master shower with tub, two shower heads, bench, and the beautiful tile work.
 I loooovvveeee how laid-back luxe this master shower turned out!

-In order to create the vanity space that I imagined, we had to take out the original window that was above where the sinks now are.
+In order to create the vanity space that I imagined, my guys had to take out the original window that was above where the sinks now are.
 From the outside, the window is still there because we wanted to keep the symmetry of the exterior.
-On the inside, we painted sheetrock black and tiled the area in.
+On the inside, they painted sheetrock black and tiled the area in.
 From the outside, it looks like the lights are always off!
 We also built the wall out a few feet, so there would be enough insulation in the walls so the pipes will never freeze!